hoangninh050887/Financial_Analysis_Project/README.md

 - 'README.md': The project description.
 - 'main.py': The main Python script to run the application.
-- 'ratios.py': This file contains a class and several functions for data calculation and visualization.
+- 'ratios.py': This file contains a class and functions for data calculation and visualization.
 - Images: The graph showing the trend of each ratio saved in this directory.
 - 'Analysis.md': An analysis of each type of financial ratio and the conclusion.
 - 'requirements.txt': Contains the list of dependencies.